top of page

 Although Dr. Hughes’ practice is not limited to sport psychology, her career path as a psychologist started with sport.
 Originally from the Greater Toronto Area in Canada, Dr. Hughes grew up in a hockey family and played DI collegiate hockey at Cornell University.

 Dr. Hughes has specialized training and mentorship in sport psychology.
 She is passionate about understanding the relationship between the mind/body and performance in sport, relationships, and career (and vice versa).
-In addition to owning and running her private practice, she currently serves as the NC Courage’s (NWSL) licensed psychologist and sport psychologist.
-In her approach, Dr. Hughes aims to provide skills for peak performance, while also exploring and addressing the potential underlying issues that may be contributing to the problem.
+She currently serves as the NC Courage’s (NWSL) licensed psychologist and sport psychologist.

 Beyond sport and performance, Dr. Hughes has developed a handful of passions that guide her practice.
 She works well with people experiencing anxiety, adjustment to developmental changes or other transitions, perfectionism, attachment and relational trauma history, body image issues, family conflict, or identity concerns.
 Dr. Hughes has a special interest in working with early career professionals, which includes navigating their careers, perinatal concerns (pregnancy and postpartum), and parenthood.
 She is Perinatal Mental Health Certified (PMH-C) through Postpartum Support International.